jcotoBan/SysdigSearchReports/README.md

 ![](imgs/s_report_view.png)

-1- Edit the config.ref.yaml, add the required fields and rename to config.yaml:
+1- Edit the __config.ref.yaml__, add the required fields and rename to config.yaml:

-*The script assumes the config.yaml is on same folder, if not just change this line on the script:
+__*The script assumes the config.yaml is on same folder, if not just change this line on the script__:

 ![](imgs/codeline.png)